 We do enjoy our pie with whipped cream.
 But it is not required.

-If you have everything ready to go, preheat the oven when you begin mixing the filling together.
+If you have the crust completed, preheat the oven when you begin mixing the filling ingredients together.

 Ingredients needed for this recipe: